 For years, the two tribal groups in Connecticut and other gambling companies have pressed for a third casino, either near Bridgeport or East Windsor.
 Right now, that’s a non-starter issue, however.
 In mid-2017, the CT Senate approved a bill that would allow for this property that would be co-owned by the Mashantucket Pequot and Mohegan nations.
 MGM filed a lawsuit, as did the Schaghticoke Tribal Nation, arguing they were not given a chance to advance their interests in operating a Connecticut casino.
-Although then-Gov. Dannel Malloy supported the casino, the bill did not pass the CT House.
+Although then-Gov. Dannel Malloy supported the new CT casino, the bill did not pass the CT House.

 Later in 2017, MGM seemed to move off its plans to open the first commercial casino in Bridgeport.
 More plans for the proposed property surfaced in May 2018, when the CT House approved a bill allowing parties to submit such proposals.